-Our counsellors have successfully adapted to using remote methods.
-Over the next few months, we expect the majority of our counselling sessions will continue to be delivered remotely via telephone or video call.
+Our counsellors have successfully adapted to delivering counselling via telephone or video call.
 Research shows that these methods of counselling are just as effective as face to face counselling.
 Meeting remotely eliminates the risk of infection being passed between counsellor and client so are the safest form of counselling at present.

 Face to face counselling

 We also value working with clients face to face and recognise that some people prefer to meet their counsellor in person.
 Perhaps you don’t feel comfortable speaking about personal issues online or may not have a private space at home to do so.
-Therefore we have decided from August 2020 to resume face to face sessions for those counsellors and clients who feel comfortable doing so.
+Therefore we are beginning to gradually resume face to face sessions for those counsellors and clients who feel comfortable doing so.
 As there is limited availability for these sessions, if you can't find a slot on the website please contact us on 0114 326 0043 if you are interested and we will add you to our waiting list if we are unable to book you in immediately.

 Our safety measures